Denis Zakaria: International career

 Zakaria played for various Swiss youth national teams.
-He could have represented either Switzerland, South Sudan or Congo at a senior level due to being born in Switzerland and having a Congolese mother and a South Sudanese father.
+He could have represented either Switzerland, South Sudan or Congo at a senior level due to being born in Switzerland and having a Congolese father and a South Sudanese mother.

 Zakaria made his debut for the senior Switzerland national team in a friendly 2–1 loss to Belgium on 28 May 2016.
 He was part of the squad for the 2016 European Championships.
 Zakaria was included in the 23-man squad for the 2018 FIFA World Cup.

 In May 2019, Zakaria played in the 2019 UEFA Nations League Finals, where his team finished fourth.
 He was named in the 26-man Swiss squad for the UEFA Euro 2020.
 On 2 July 2021, he scored an own goal in the 8th minute of Switzerland's quarter-final match against Spain, which they went on to lose on penalties.
 His own goal was the fastest in European Championship history, breaking Wojciech Szczęsny’s record of 18 minutes vs Slovakia earlier in the same tournament until Donyell Malen broke the record in the next tournament with an own goal in the 6th minute during the Netherlands vs Austria.

+On 20 May 2026, Zakaria was selected in the 26-man squad for the 2026 FIFA World Cup.